learn-co-curriculum/ruby-oo-object-relationships-has-many/README.md

 behaviors.

-For example, in the code above, we are calling the `#name` method on the artist of `ninetynine_problems`.
+For example, in the code above, we are calling the `#name` method on the artist of `kiki`.
 With method chaining like this, we can do even more with our code.

 The inverse of the "belongs-to" relationship is the "has-many" relationship.
 If